NexusMutual/docs/docs/overview/claims-history/ftx.md

 <blockquote>By making a successful claim and receiving a payout (i.e., reimbursement) from Nexus Mutual, you agree to give rights to any future reimbursements from the FTX bankruptcy proceedings — including any future reimbursement tokens distributed as part of the FTX bankruptcy settlement — to Nexus Mutual, per the recoveries provision in Section 3 in the Custody Cover wording: https://nexusmutual.io/pages/CustodyCoverWordingv1.0.pdf.</blockquote>

-The Community team is in the process of working with members who received claim payouts to transfer the bankruptcy claims to the mutual, so any future reimbursement can be returned to the capital pool.
+The DAO Community team and the Foundation Legal team is in the process of working with members who received claim payouts to transfer the bankruptcy claims to the Mutual, so any future reimbursement can be returned to the Capital Pool.